okta/okta-sdk-dotnet/README.md

 ### Default Serializer Settings

+In 2.x series all custom attributes are deserialized as strings by default.
+This was not true in previous versions where date formatted strings were deserialized as `DateTimeOffset`.

-If you have date formatted strings among your Okta custom attributes and you want them not to be parsed to a date type and read them as strings, use the following code:
+If you are using an older version and you have date formatted strings among your Okta custom attributes and you don't want them to be parsed to a date type and read them as strings instead, use the following code:

 ```
 var serializer = new DefaultSerializer(new JsonSerializerSettings()